higgi13425/rmrwr-book/_book/io05-importing.md

 In the Column specification, the delimiter between items of data is identified (a comma), and a listing of variables with the `character` (chr) data type is printed.
 There are no non-character data types in this particular dataset.
 The 'guessing' of what data type is appropriate for each variable is done 'automagically', as the read_csv() function reads the first 1000 rows, then guesses what data type is present in each column (variable).
 It is often conservative, and in this case, made all of these columns into character variables (also called strings).
-You could argue that the col_character() assignment should be numeric for the study_id variable, or that the Likert scales used for outcomes like gum_rot_d6 and skin_sores_d6 should be coded as ordinal variables, known as ordered **factors** in R.
+You could argue that the col_character() assignment should be numeric for the study_id variable, or that the Likert scales used for outcomes like gum_rot_d6 and skin_sores_d6 should be coded as ordinal categorical variables, known as ordered **factors** in R.
 You will learn to control these data types during data import with the `spec()` argument.

 The last piece of output is the data rectangle itself.
 This is first identified as a 'tibble', which is a type of data table, with 12 rows and 8 columns, in `# A tibble: 12 x 8`.
 This is followed by a header row of variable names, and just below that is the data type (`<chr>` for character) for each column.
 Then, on the left are gray row numbers (which are not actually part of the data set), followed by (to the right) rows of data.
-A tibble, by default, only prints out only as many rows of data than will fill the console, and no more columns than will fill the width of your current console window.
+A tibble, by default, only prints out only as many rows of data as will fill the console, and no more columns than will fill the width of your current console window.
 The other columns (variable names) are listed in order at the bottom of the tibble in gray type.

 Now, by simply reading in the data, you can look at it, but you can't do anything with it, as you have not saved it as an object in your working Environment.